whisthq/whist/config/README.md

 The schema files can use nested keys to define "profiles".
 These profiles are used to store values that need to change based on the environment, such as operating system or git branch.
 The list of profiles in use is stored in `config/profile.yml`.

-"Profiles" refers to one of the sets of keys in "config/profiles.yml".
+"Profiles" refers to one of the sets of keys in `config/profiles.yml`.
 These are used to choose between values like "macos/win32/linux".
-With a profile of "macos", a config like this:
+With a profile of `macos`, a config like this:

 ```json
 {